fizban99/RRunner/README.rst

    RunRInCell2Plot(Script As Variant, Trigger As Range, ChartToLoad As String, ParamArray RangesToExport()) As Variant

 This function can execute a script written within a range (or in a string as an argument) as long as Trigger evaluates as different from zero.
-The resulting plot will be diplayed on the Chart name given by CharToLoad and the ranges will be exported as range1, range2...
+The resulting plot will be diplayed on the Chart name given by CharToLoad and the ranges will be exported and available to the R Script as range1, range2...

 Tips
 ====================================